kurisuto/crowdsourced_ocr_corrections/README.md

 a database for editing, or which crops the page images into individual lines.

-For demonstration and development purposes, I mocked up a small amount of data on my laptop using a hacked Python scripts.
+For demonstration and development purposes, I mocked up a small amount of data on my laptop using a hacked Python script.
 I manually performed OCR using AWS Textract on a few scanned pages of *The Wizard of Oz*, a text for which the copyright has expired.
 My Python script does two things: